edwinmeyer/city_walk/README.md

 > city_walk.rb -- A Ruby 1.9.3 demo program which traverses the course of a walking event.

-> Usage: ruby city_walk.rb < cw_input.txt
+> <b>Usage:</b> <i>ruby city_walk.rb < cw_input.txt</i> <br>

+> Substitute 'cw_input-inf.txt' or 'cw_input-oob.txt' for an infinite loop or out-of-bounds traversal, respectively.

-> Street grid:
+> <b>Street grid:</b>
-> This city has a rectilinear street grid where <br>
->   lettered north-south avenues start with "A" at the eastern city limits and increase going west, and <br/>
->   numbered east-west streets start with "1" at the southern city limits and increase going north. <br>
+> This city has a rectilinear street grid where lettered north-south avenues start with "A" at the eastern city limits and increase going west, and numbered east-west streets start with "1" at the southern city limits and increase going north. <br>
-> Avenue "Z" marks the western city limit.
-There is no fixed street number limit
+> Avenue "Z" marks the western city limit, and Street "199" marks the northern city limit.

-> Input: <br>
+> <b>Input:</b> <br>
 > city_walk.rb reads its input from STDIN.
 The input consists of one or more lines of comma-delimited text of the format: <br>
 > \<intersection\>,\<checkpoint type\>